 Students who wish to attend Berklee part-time may still be eligible to receive federal financial aid and private loans.

-Students must be enrolled in six or more credits to receive consideration for the Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study, Federal Direct Loans, and Federal Perkins Loans.
+Students must be enrolled in six or more credits that count towards their program to receive consideration for the Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study, Federal Direct Loans, and Federal Perkins Loans.
 Students may borrow from the federal loan programs for more than eight semesters; however, there are aggregate limits on all federal loans.
 One semester–loan period Direct Loan amount will vary based on registered credits and enrollment status.

 Students enrolled in fewer than six credits are likely to enter their grace period and/or need to begin loan repayment.

 Federal Pell Grant recipients enrolling part-time may be eligible to receive the award on a prorated basis.

 All Berklee College of Music and Boston Conservatory at Berklee students must be enrolled in 12 or more credits to receive consideration for the Massachusetts Gilbert Grant and other various state loans and scholarship funds, unless otherwise notified.

 Most private loan lenders have enrollment requirements, including minimum credits.
 Students are encouraged to check with their lender to clarify the company's specific policy regarding enrollment.